laerkestenby/webpage/news/index.md

 title: News
 nav:
   order: 4
-  tooltip: News, announcements...
+  tooltip: News, events, ...
 ---

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}News

 Our ambition is to share major announcements, results and events on this page.
-While the website development is still in progress, follow us on social media.
+While the website development is still in progress, [sign up](https://mailchi.mp/rm/hulman-lab-newsletter) to our newsletter and read our previous newsletters.
-You can find links to our SoMe accounts on our personal profile pages under the [Team](https://hulmanlab.com/team/) tab.
+Also, you can find links to our SoMe accounts on our personal profile pages under the [Team](https://hulmanlab.com/team/) tab.

 {% include section.html %}